netom/hamloghs/README.md

 ### Why?

 No program is perfect.
-Never will.
+Never will be.
 HamLogHS is no exception.
-Since the ADIF file format is so pervasive, it was choosen as the disk format and the "pipe format" - the way programs store, organicze and communicate data.
+Since the ADIF file format is so pervasive, it was choosen as the disk format and the "pipe format" - the way programs store, organize and communicate data.

 I admit I *hate* ADIF format with a passion.
 (To see why, see my blog article "Musings on the ADIF file format": )